 In the past, my peeps received gifts like bottles of Pomegranate Tequila, jars of homemade jams and boxes of Pomegranate Fudge, to name a few.
 This year I’m leaning towards shrubs.
 No, not those green things growing in your yard.

 Shrubs go back to the Middle East, from the Arab word sharaab, meaning beverage.
 In farsi, we have many Arabic words and sharaab is included.
 Persians have another word for a fruit-juice drink: sharbat.
 I realized that Sekanjabin, a Persian mint syrup, is actually a shrub.
-Cool!

-If you use heat, you add the sugar and fruit to infuse the vinegar.
-Then you strain out the solids.
 Another technique does not use heat.
 Sugar and fruit are combined and left to sit for a few days and macerate to extract the juice over time.
+Then you use this liquid as your shrub base.
 Whatever method you choose to use alters the flavor of the shrub.

 The basic ratio to start when you are shrub making is 1-pound of fruit, 1 cup of sugar and 1 cup of vinegar.
 But every fruit varies in the amount of juice it holds.
 And again, personal preference can alter your recipe.